cambrewitt-ship-it/contentflow/STRIPE_QUICK_START.md

 ## 🎯 What Was Implemented

 A complete Stripe subscription system with:
-- ✅ 3 pricing tiers (Starter, Professional, Agency)
+- ✅ 3 pricing tiers (In-House, Freelancer, Agency)
 - ✅ Checkout flow with Stripe Checkout
 - ✅ Subscription management via Customer Portal
 - ✅ Webhook handling for automatic updates